sclebron/readme-generator/README.md

   - [License](#license)
   - [Questions](#questions)
   ## Installation
-  cgh
+  install
   ## Usage
-  cgh
+  usage
   ## Contributions
-  cgh
+  sophie lebron
   ## Tests
-  cghj
+  test
   ## License
-  This is licensed under the Apache license
+  This is licensed under the MIT license
   ## Questions
-		If you have any questions about the repo, open an issue or contact me directly at <vgh>.
+		If you have any questions about the repo, open an issue or contact me directly at <sophieclebron@gmail.com>.
-		You can find more of my work on my GitHub(https://github.com/cgh).
+		You can find more of my work on my GitHub(https://github.com/sclebron).